ThyBretin/PracticleGraph/doc/ParticleGraph-Architecture.md

 ## Project Overview

+### Core Purpose
+- Extract 95% of the application's narrative directly from the codebase Provide maximum context and relevancy for developers Optimize token usage efficiency
+Maintain up-to-date graph representation of code relationships

+### Core Features

 Particle-Graph is a system designed to analyze and generate graph representations of code components, particularly focusing on JavaScript/JSX codebases.
 The system extracts metadata ("particles") from source files, builds relationship graphs between components, and provides APIs for creating, updating, loading, and exporting these graphs that can be used for code analysis, onboarding and AI assistance.

 ## Directory Structure